 Gopalpur is a village situated near Palampur on the Palampur-Dharamsala upper road.
 Kangra valley in Himachal Pradesh is another area where visitors come regularly.
 In this nature park, animals are kept in large enclosures and conservation messages are conveyed to the visitors through audio-visual aids.

-Manali is another tourist spot attracting large number of visitors.
-To expose visitors to the nature and to create awareness and love for wild life it is planned to develop many other facilities at Manali.
+Manali is another tourist spot attracting a large number of visitors.
+To expose visitors to nature and to create awareness and love for wild life it is planned to develop many other facilities at Manali.
 There is a wild life sanctuary about 2 Km away from Manali town.

 The tourists will be encouraged to visit this area and see the magnificence of nature here.

 Himachal Pradesh is known as ‘Devbhoomi – Land of the Gods’ and we make it our endeavor to keep it so by conserving the states rare and precious natural heritage.

 NO Plastics: When visiting Himachal Pradesh, Say NO to PLASTICS.
 Use of polythene/plastic bags is banned in the state and anyone seen using plastic is liable to be penalized.